Natanius18/university-api/README.md

 6. Run the project.
 7. For testing this API you can use Postman or visit [Swagger UI page](http://localhost:8080/university/swagger-ui/index.html).
-8. For authorization, you must add a new header, where Authorization is a key, and you should pass a JVT token, which you will receive after registration (using method [POST](http://localhost:8080/university/swagger-ui/index.html#/student-controller/saveUsingPOST_1)) and [logging in](http://localhost:8080/university/swagger-ui/index.html#/authentication-controller/authenticateUsingPOST).
+8. For authorization, you must add a new header, where Authorization is a key, and you should pass a JWT, which you will receive after registration (using method [POST](http://localhost:8080/university/swagger-ui/index.html#/student-controller/saveUsingPOST_1)) and [logging in](http://localhost:8080/university/swagger-ui/index.html#/authentication-controller/authenticateUsingPOST).